spectrocloud/librarium/content/docs/04-clusters/03-edge/10-palette-canvos.md

 # Build Edge Native Image Artifacts

 Palette's edge native solution requires edge hosts with [Kairos](https://kairos.io/) installed, allowing you to use the Linux distribution of your choice.
-In this how-to guide, you will leverage Kairos to create the following immutable and bootable OS images:
+In this how-to guide, you will create the following images for edge hosts:
 <br/>

-* **An Edge installer ISO image** - This ISO image can "Flash" or install the operating system in edge devices.
-In this how-to guide, you will customize the installer image to automatically allow the new edge hosts to register themselves with Palette.
-Once you transfer the ISO to your Datacenter, and convert it into a Virtual Machine (VM) template, you can provision as many edge hosts as you desire.
+* **An Edge installer ISO image** - This ISO image can "Flash" or install  Kairos-based immutable Linux operating system on edge hosts.

-* **Two provider OS images** - These provider images can be used in a cluster profile to deploy new Kubernetes clusters or to provide upgrades.
+* **Provider OS images** - These provider images can be used in a cluster profile to deploy new Kubernetes clusters or to provide upgrades.

 # Prerequisites